imaginoCDP/external-display-conditions/README.md

 &nbsp;

-3. Reload the page. the editor will be initialized with the template loaded from localStorage (the one we save above).
+3. Reload the page. we pass the template loaded from localStorage (the one we save above) to the editor.
-The editor keeps showing the initial template (maybe it retrieve it from stripo reference database).
+But the editor keeps showing the initial template (maybe it retrieves it from stripo reference database).

 <img width="984" height="458" alt="Screenshot 2025-11-04 at 16 48 51" src="https://github.com/user-attachments/assets/b8be7220-ed88-4ddb-a152-483bbe7e62be" />